-ACGC is a standing member of the Inter-Council Network (ICN).
-The ICN is a coalition of eight provincial and regional Councils for International Cooperation.
+The Inter-Council Network (ICN) is a coalition of the eight Provincial and Regional Councils for International Cooperation.
 These member-based Councils are committed to global social justice and social change, and represent nearly 400 diverse civil society organizations (CSOs) from across Canada.
-The ICN provides a forum in which the Councils collaborate for improved effectiveness and identify common priorities for collective action.
+The ICN provides a national forum in which the Councils collaborate for improved effectiveness and identify common priorities for collective action.
 Rooted in communities across Canada, we are leaders in public engagement at a local and regional level and are recognized for bringing regional knowledge and priorities to the national level.

 Executive directors of the eight councils meet on a regular basis to share information and coordinate national programs, policies and actions.
-ICN is housed at the British Columbia Council for International Cooperation.
+ICN is housed at the Atlantic Council for International Cooperation.
 For more information, contact the National Coordinator at email@example.com.
 Visit the ICN Website to Learn More.

 The Canadian Council for International Cooperation